-Children at Spixworth Infant School also go to a number of clubs outside school; currently these provisions have been impacted by Covid.
+Children at Spixworth Infant School also go to a number of clubs outside school.
 The school council surveyed the children and the types of clubs they go to.
 These can be found below:

 - Beavers

 - Rainbows

 - Horse riding

 - Swimming

 - Football

 - Gymnastics

 - Dance